hackclub/hackclub/workshops/sudoku/README.md

   }
 }
 ```
 Every three lines there is going to be only the dashes and vertical dashes.
 This makes it look nicer.
+Once again, look at the demo code for an example of this!

-# Check Solution
+## Check Solution
 <img src="https://media1.tenor.com/images/c5eccc6319cfca596336e51a2b076e82/tenor.gif?itemid=13900813" width="400" alt="Looking Gif">
 Let's create a way to check the board to see if everything is correct.
 Did the user win?

+Add this function right below the `drawBoard` function and still within the main class.
 ```csharp
 public static bool checkSolution(int[][] board)
 {
 }
 ```
 This function will be checking the board solution to see if our board is correct.
-It takes in a board 2D array.
+It takes in a board 2D array because that's what it checking!

+This code goes within the `checkSolution` function.
 ```csharp
 public static bool checkSolution(int[][] board)
 {